 You can’t go wrong with some grub at Parlour.
 The all-day restaurant serves up everything from DIY toast in the morning to cow pies, popcorn chicken and duck liver profiteroles with rhubarb in the evening.
 They also do a pretty good seasonal set menu that’s £29 for 4 courses and with a huge selection of beers, cocktails, wines, coffee and soft drink, you really will be spoilt for choice.

 Flower power all the way at this wonderful flower shop is full scents, colours and creativity.
 Scarlet & Violet is run by a fun bunch, who buy their flowers fresh from the market everyday, so you can be well-assured of the quality and diversity of their selection, perfect for a unique bunch, whatever your budget.

-Optometry is in seems to be in the blood for orthopist and dispensing optician Wojtek Wieczorek and his family.
-After travelling over from Poland and carrying on the family career path from his mother and father (an optician and bespoke frame maker) Wieczorek set up shop in Kensal Rise, selling a selection of classic and contemporary, as well as specialist, frames.
+Optometry seems to be in the blood for orthopedist and dispensing optician Wojtek Wieczorek and his family.
+After travelling over from Poland and carrying on the family career path from his mother and father (an optician and bespoke frame maker) Wieczorek set up shop in Kensal Rise, selling a selection of classic, contemporary and specialist eyewear frames.

-The Lexi Cinema is run almost exclusively by volunteers, meaning 100% of it's profit goes to charity!
+The Lexi Cinema is run almost exclusively by volunteers, meaning 100% of its profits goes to charity!
 Showing a variety of mainstream, indie films and live opera, they hope to improve the lives of north-west Londoners, whilst also helping those in South Africa, by donating all proceeds to the Sustainability Institute.

 Sourcing the best in high quality, organic and free range produce, the award-winning Brooks Butchers will use their vast knowledge and experience to help you choose the best meat, game and fish for your needs.